Web Design 2000-2018

 Web Design Trends-05

 The years of formation and active development, and voila– in 2011, skeuomorphism started to rule almost everywhere.
-In other words, hail to realism in all of its aspects, including:
+In other words, hail realism in all of its aspects, including:

 • Calm color palette;